 Vintage is usually used in reference to jewelry that is at least 20 years old, whereas the term antique references pieces that are at least 100 years old.
 Many of the popular styles that you hear of today originated from the late 1800s and early 1900s, include:

 - Victorian– Jewelry designed and created between 1837 and 1901, when Queen Victoria reigned over Britain.
 Due to the long time period, Victorian pieces range in style from delicate designs to intricate statement pieces.

 - Art Nouveau- From 1985-1915, Art Nouveau jewelry became popular.
 These pieces boast a decorative style, with romantic, delicate features.

 - Edwardian– Light, elegant designs created between 1901 and 1915.
 Named for King Edward of England.

 Some popular styles from the last 100 years include:

 - Art Deco- This style was prominent from 1915-1935.
 Many sources indicate the emergence of the art deco style coincided with the World’s Fair held in Paris, France in 1925.
 Geometric designs and enamel inlay are signatures of art deco jewelry.

 - Retro- As the economy grew after the war, retro jewelry became prominent from 1935-1950.
 This style features bold designs and heavy use of diamonds and colored gemstones.

 Vintage jewelry is sometimes referred to as costume jewelry.
 Pieces that fall into the costume category have a distinct aesthetic.
-Costume jewelry makes a big style statement and are not made of real gold, platinum or precious stones.
+Costume jewelry makes a big style statement and is not made of real gold, platinum, or precious stones.
 Sometimes costume jewelry pieces can be mistaken by an untrained eye, for fine jewelry.
 If you are unsure, an appraisal expert can help you differentiate.

 Sterling Silver Jewelry